 The City of Bellevue’s "Lake Lines" are a portion of the sewer system located along the shorelines of Lake Washington and Lake Sammamish.
-Approximately 14.6 miles of the lake lines run along the Lake Washington shoreline, which includes ten pump stations and eight flush stations.
+Approximately 14.6 miles of the lake lines run along the Lake Washington shoreline, which includes 10 pump stations and eight flush stations.
 These sewer pipes are either underwater or on land adjacent to the lakes.

 Deteriorated pipelines pose environmental, service, and financial risks

-In 2016, a limited Condition Assessment showed varying degrees of deterioration of the lake line pipes and interior pipe linings.
+In 2016, a limited condition assessment showed varying degrees of deterioration of the lake line pipes and interior pipe linings.
 Because deteriorated pipes are at higher risk of failure, the condition of the lake lines poses potential hazards to the lake environment, along with financial and service-level risks.

-Pipe locations create additional management challenges
+Pipe locations create additional challenges

 Because of their location in and adjacent to the lake, managing the lake lines presents multiple challenges, including technical, environmental, operational and financial.